jz462/Large-Scale-VRD.pytorch/README.md

 This code is for the VG200 and VRD datasets only.
 For results on VG80K please refer to the [Caffe2 implemntation](https://github.com/facebookresearch/Large-Scale-VRD).

-We referred to [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch) and borrowed their framework for this project, therefore there are a lot overlaps between these two.
+We referred to [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch) and borrowed their framework for this project, so there are a lot overlaps between these two.

 ## Requirements
 * Python 3